Taibur-Rahaman/trash/ex-Jn.md

 ### 3.1 Causes

-No single cause explains poverty here; several forces work together.
+Poverty in Bangladesh arises from a mix of pressures rather than one headline reason.
 Cyclones, river erosion, and slow recovery after floods hit incomes in chars and coastal districts.
 Inflation that runs ahead of wages, unemployment, and the fact that skilled formal jobs pay much more than unskilled work all squeeze purchasing power.
 Dense population, medical bills paid out of pocket, and limited technical training block upward movement.
 Infrastructure is still thin in many areas, and growth has been Dhaka-heavy while western districts and haor regions lag.

 ### 3.2 Current Situation (2022 vs 2025)